Nigerian Army’s inroads in the South East

 In my opinion, the Nigerian Army has somewhat transformed into an agent of development.
 I recalled sometime in 2017, Lt.
 Gen. Tukur Buratai commissioned a landmark project in Enugu state, where it commissioned one million litres per day water treatment plant at 82 Division Abakpa cantonment.
 In the words of the Chief of Army Staff, he stated that the problem of lack of potable water supply in 82 Division of the Nigerian Army dated several years back when he was a young soldier serving in the division.
 He said it was unfortunate that the situation persisted for such a long time, but that with the water treatment plant, the problem was over.

-I also recall that in times past, the South-East Governors had acknowledged the intervention of the Nigerian Army inland border disputes and bloody crises in several parts of Ebonyi, Enugu, Benue, Cross River, and the Benue States.
+I also recall that in times past, the South-East Governors had acknowledged the intervention of the Nigerian Army in land border disputes and bloody crises in several parts of Ebonyi, Enugu, Benue, Cross River, and Benue States.
 They also thanked the Nigerian Army for maintaining neutrality and impartiality before, and during the last general elections in Ebonyi, and across the South East.

 The governor of Ebonyi State, Dave Umanyi was also full of praises for the Chief of Army Staff for the various interventions of the Nigerian Army in the south-east region of the country during the commissioning of the Nigerian Army Reference Hospital in Abakaliki, Ebonyi State.